spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 instances: 0
 ```

 The key is to set the `instances` property to `0`.
-This will ensure that the app is staged without being actually running.
+Doing so ensures that the app is staged without being actually running.
 We also do not need a route to be created and can set `no-route` to `true`.

 <!--TIP-->

-Having this app staged but not running has a second advantage as well.
-Not only do we need this staged application to run a task in a subsequent step, but if your database service is internal (part of your Cloud Foundry instance) we can use this application to establish an SSH tunnel to the associated MySql database service to see the persisted data.
-But we go into the details for that a little bit further down below.
+Having this app staged but not running has a second advantage, as well.
+Not only do we need this staged application to run a task in a subsequent step, but, if your database service is internal (part of your Cloud Foundry instance), we can use this application to establish an SSH tunnel to the associated MySQL database service to see the persisted data.
+We go into the details for that a little bit later in this document.

 <!--END_TIP-->

-#### Running billrun on Cloud Foundry
+#### Running `billrun` on Cloud Foundry

-Now we will deploy and run the second task application.
-In order to deploy, create file `manifest-billrun.yml`:
+Now we can deploy and run the second task application.
+In order to deploy, create a file called `manifest-billrun.yml` with the following content:

 ```yaml
 applications: